orsinium/notes/notes-en/counter.md

 ## Init

-`Counter` is a child of `dict`, and all elements, so you can initialize it from sequence as in "Basic usage" section or by any way how you initialize `dict`.
+`Counter` is a child of `dict`, and all elements, so you can initialize it from a sequence as in "Basic usage" section or by any way how you initialize `dict`.

 ```python
 Counter()